-Government land agent Donald McLean is one of the men standing in the left foreground in this 1863 drawing.
-It shows a meeting of settlers and Māori at a pā near Napier, Hawke's Bay, where McLean was then living.
-A fluent speaker of Māori, McLean had been a sub-protector of aborigines in the early 1840s.
+Government land agent Donald McLean is one of the men standing in the left foreground in this 1863 drawing depicting a meeting of settlers and Māori at a pā near Napier, Hawke's Bay, where McLean was then living.
+A fluent speaker of Māori, McLean had been a sub-protector of aborigines in the mid-1840s.
 He later became the government's chief land purchase commissioner and native secretary.
-From 1866 he represented Napier in Parliament, eventually serving as native minister.
+He represented Napier in Parliament from 1866, and became native minister in 1869.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.